michaelquigley/df/README.md

 - **Unbind** Go structs back to maps, JSON, and YAML files
 - **Flexible field mapping** with `df` struct tags
 - **Type coercion** for primitives, pointers, slices, and nested structs
+- **Custom field converters** for specialized type conversion and validation
 - **Dynamic field resolution** for polymorphic data structures
 - **Pointer references** with cycle handling for complex object relationships (see `Pointer`)
 - **Custom marshaling/unmarshaling** with `Marshaler` and `Unmarshaler` interfaces